 Even non-venomous snakes might bite to protect themselves, and all bites should be taken with the same level of urgency.
 Immediately call 911, even if the snakebite does not immediately hurt or does not look serious.

-In the meantime, or if you do not have immediate access to help, take the following steps:
+In the meantime, or if you do not have immediate access to help, Johns Hopkins Medical Center recommends taking the following steps:

-• While waiting for help, try to mark where the bite occurred with a marker and note the time it happened.
+6. While waiting for help, draw a circle around the bite with a marker and note the time it happened.

 Do not:

-Having some snakes in your yard is a great sign that you have a healthy environment.
-Snakes are members of the basic food chain to help control unwanted pests and supply food for larger predators like birds.
+Snakes are members of the basic food chain—they help control unwanted pests and supply food for larger predators like birds.
 Harmless snakes may even eat venomous snakes, further ensuring a safe yard.
 Be sure to check with your local professionals before moving ahead with complete snake eradication.

 Frequently Asked Questions About Snakes